Soda Lime Float Glass

 Typical Energy Density Limit

-A first surface mirror provides superior optical quality for engineering and scientific applications.
-Unlike a standard household mirror, which is coated on the second surface of the glass, a first surface mirror provides an accurate reflection without ghost images.
+A front or first surface mirror provides superior optical quality for engineering and scientific applications.
+Unlike a standard household mirror, which is coated on the second surface of the glass, a first surface mirror provide an accurate reflection without ghost images.
 Optical experts recommend first surface mirrors for use in precision optics applications.

 In our Enhanced Aluminum coating, a multi-layer film of dielectrics on top of aluminum is used to increase the reflectance in the visible regions.
 This coating is ideal for applications requiring increased reflectance from 400 – 650nm.
 The multi-layer film also provides the same durability characteristics as the protected aluminum coating.